1996 Charkhi Dadri mid-air collision: Investigation and final report

-Just a few seconds from impact, the Kazakhstani plane climbed slightly and the two planes collided.
-This was because the radio operator of Kazakhstan 1907 discovered only then that they were not at 15,000 feet and asked the pilot to climb.
-The captain gave orders for full throttle, and the plane climbed, only to hit the oncoming Saudi Arabian plane.
+Just a few seconds before impact, Repp had realised that the pilots were flying below the required 15,000 ft and brought it to their attention.
+Cherepanov gave orders for full throttle, and the plane climbed, only to hit the oncoming Saudi Arabian plane.
 The tail of the Kazakhstani plane clipped the left wing of the Saudi Arabian jet, severing both parts from their respective planes.
-Had the Kazakhstani pilots not climbed slightly, it is likely that they would have passed under the Saudi Arabian plane.